-Credit points: 6 Teacher/Coordinator: A/Prof Ross Drynan Session: Semester 1 Classes: (2 lec & 2 tut)/wk Prerequisites: (AGEC2001 or AGEC2101) and (AGEC2003 or AGEC2103) Prohibitions: AGEC3101 Assessment: One end-of-semester exam (2 hours), assignments, class work
+Credit points: 6 Teacher/Coordinator: A/Prof Ross Drynan Session: Semester 1 Classes: (2 lec & 2 tut)/wk Prerequisites: (AGEC2001 or AGEC2101) and (AGEC2003 or AGEC2103) Prohibitions: AGEC3101 Assessment: One end-of-semester exam (2 hours), assignments, class work.

-This unit of study deals with constrained optimization problems in which when one or more constraints are inequalities.
+This unit of study deals with constrained optimization problems in which one or more constraints are inequalities.
 Such problems are explored/solved by "mathematical programming" techniques.
-The focus of the unit in on linear programming (LP) problems, i.e. ones in which both the objective and the constraints are linear functions.
-Linear programming has wide application to farm planning, financial planning, and other planning contexts.
-Graphical and mathematical representations of linear programming problems are covered.
-Topics include solution methods, solution information, primal and dual formulations, stability of optimal solutions, and parametric programming.
-After covering the basics of LP, the focus shifts to modelling of real world scenarios in LP models.
-Special formulations (eg. transportation model), and extension to integer programming are examined.
-Students develop experience and confidence in the use of spreadsheet-based optimizer routines, and with specialised optimization packages (eg. LINDO).
+The main focus of the unit is on linear programming (LP) problems, i.e. ones in which both the objective and the constraints are linear functions, and its application in agricultural and other planning contexts.
+Topics include graphical and mathematical representation of LP problems, solution methods, solution information, stability of optimal solutions, primal and dual formulations and parametric programming.
+After covering the basics of LP, the focus shifts to modelling real world scenarios as optimization problems.
+Students are streamed: one group deals with specialized LP formulations (e.g. transportation model) and extensions of LP (e.g. integer programming).
+The other examines dynamic optimization for problems that involve inter-temporal resource allocation.
+Students develop experience and confidence in the use of spreadsheet-based optimizer routines, and with specialised optimization packages (e.g. LINDO).

-Research Methods
+AGEC3104 Research Methods

-Credit points: 6 Teacher/Coordinator: Dr Michael Harris Session: Semester 2 Classes: (2 lec & 1-2 hr tut)/wk Prerequisites: AGEC2105 or ECMT2010 or ECMT2110 or AGEC2005 Prohibitions: AGEC3004 Assessment: One mid semester exam (1 hour), one final exam (2 hours), assignments, research proposal
+Credit points: 6 Teacher/Coordinator: Ms. Elizabeth Nolan Session: Semester 2 Classes: (2 lec & 1-2 hr tut)/wk Prerequisites: AGEC2105 or ECMT2010 or ECMT2110 or AGEC2005 Prohibitions: AGEC3004 Assessment: One final exam, assignments, research proposal.

 This unit deals with the nature of research and inquiry in applied economics.
-Topics covered will include: alternative philosophical perspectives on inquiry; scientific method; inductive thought and deductive logic; creativity; research as an orderly process of enquiry; preparation of research proposals; secondary data sources for agricultural and resource economists; collection of primary data; statistical design of sample surveys; questionnaire construction; interviewing techniques; and methods of analysis of survey data.
-Topics are illustrated with examples of research in theoretical economics, empirical discipline-advancing research, empirical exploratory research, and research using policy-evaluation modelling.
+Topics covered will include: alternative philosophical perspectives on inquiry; scientific method; research as an orderly process of enquiry; preparation of research proposals; secondary data sources for agricultural and resource economists; collection of primary data: statistical design of sample surveys: questionnaire construction: interviewing techniques; and methods of analysis of survey data.
+Topics are illustrated with examples of research in theoretical economics, empirical research, empirical exploratory research, and research using policy-evaluation modelling.
 Students are expected to read widely.
+Development of practical research skills, including the ability to critically and statistically synthesise and interpret data will be fostered by the completion of applied computer-based workshop exercises.
+Information literacy skills and the ability to summarise and synthesise information and use it to inform an argument will be improved through the preparation of a literature review and a research proposal.